ttarnok/instrument-swap-api/README.md

 - Make sure the api is not leaking implementation details.
 Make sure the error responses does not leaking implementation details:
   - Only return standars uniform errors. (safe errors)
   - In case of nonstandard errors return internal server error. (non safe errors)
-- Implement better metrics gathering. [prometheus](https://prometheus.io) or [datadog](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/dd_libraries/go/).
+- Implement better metrics gathering.
+Consider [prometheus](https://prometheus.io) or [datadog](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/dd_libraries/go/).
 For local development, here is a terminal based monitoring solution: [exvarmon](https://github.com/divan/expvarmon).
-- Implement a basic CI/CD pipeline via [GitHub Actions](https://docs.github.com/en/actions) or [Jenkins](https://www.jenkins.io), and deploy it to aws.
+- Implement a basic CI/CD pipeline via [GitHub Actions](https://docs.github.com/en/actions) or [Jenkins](https://www.jenkins.io), and deploy the application to aws.
 - Use [golang-jwt](github.com/golang-jwt/jwt) to handle jwt-s.
 - Support to use multiple secrets for jwt-s.
 Consider using a keystore to load the secrets from.
   - Implement the key id claim, so we will know which key was used to sign the token.
 - Refactor the application to use [Kubernetes](https://kubernetes.io).
   - Consider using [Kind](https://kind.sigs.k8s.io) or [Minikube](https://minikube.sigs.k8s.io/docs/) to run a local development cluster.
-  - Consider using [kustomize](https://github.com/kubernetes-sigs/kustomize) to simplify yaml files.
+  - Consider using [kustomize](https://github.com/kubernetes-sigs/kustomize) to simplify Kubernetes related yaml files.
 - Consider refactoring into Microservices architecture.